 The first three levels of the BAF system focus primarily on the acquistion of the vital technical skills of the fencing coach.
 The three levels offer a structured path to turn a competent fencer into a coach who has mastered the skills of teaching the basic elements of fencing and of giving a variety of lessons which would be suitable in a school or recreational club.
-Successful completion of our Level 3 exam is also rewarded with the internationally recognised AAI Moniteur certificate.
+Successful completion of our Level 3 exam is also rewarded with the internationally recognised IFCA Moniteur certificate.

 Coaches are taught to convey these skills both in an individual and class context, and our courses emphasise constant, sword in hand, practice of these skills.